b57-clouddevops/terraform-basics/README.md

 ### What will happen if you run "terraform plan" & "terraform apply" multiples times ?

 Is it going to create the resources one more time ?
-No ?
+No , because it always refers the state file.

 ### How terraform works ?